gwenethgray/gwenethgray.github.io/projects.md

 #### 1. Mathematical Physics of Food

-Algebraic topological characterization of foods in chemical space and related physical transformations; a community effort.
+Algebraic topological characterization of foods in chemical space and the groups of smooth physical transformations involved in traditional (or experimental) food preparation; a community effort.

 #### 2. Balance Analysis of Magic: the Gathering Sets